NOAA-EMC/UPP/docs/Introduction.rst

 in the Unified Forecasting System (UFS), including the Rapid Refresh Forecast System (RRFS), Hurricane Application Forecasting System (HAFS), and the Medium Range Weather (MRW) and Short Range Weather (SRW) Applications.

+This software package can be run inline, built as a library to be used by the model, and offline, built stand-alone and run separate from the model.
+This documentation largely details the offline procedures.